The frikandel is perhaps the most contentious of Dutch foods. It’s both widely loved and widely hated, but what the frick is it?

 There have been many interesting attempts to alter the standard frikandel — either with toppings or by altering the frikandel’s composition altogether.

 For example, one can enjoy the loempidel, a mix between a frikandel and a loempia.
-A loempia is an Indonesian version of the chinese spring roll.
+A loempia is an Indonesian version of the Chinese spring roll.
 It’s larger and filled with more meat (no wonder the Dutch love it!)

 The frikandel XXL

-If you simply can’t get enough of the frikandel do not fret.
+If you simply can’t get enough of the frikandel, do not fret.
 The frikandel XXL may be perfect for you.
 Weighing in at 250g per serving, you certainly won’t go hungry.
 The only issue you may face is finding a sufficiently long broodje to go with it.

 This fancy number swaps out the curry sauce and onion for a pesto mayonnaise with pine nuts and parmesan cheese.
-Turns out the frikandel is not only sustainable, but it can also be suitably gentrified.
+It turns out the frikandel is not only sustainable, but it can also be suitably gentrified.

-And whatever the hell this is
+And whatever this is…

-A Dutch sport: The frikandel eating contest
+A Dutch sport: Frikandel eating contest

-Oh the Frikandel, we really don’t know how to feel about it.
+Oh, the frikandel, we really don’t know how to feel about it.
 What do you think?
 Let us know in the comments below.